GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### `prefix-` and `-suffix`

-Using long enough values for `textStart` and `textEnd` is one solution to obtain a unique link.
+Using long enough values for `textStart` and `textEnd` is one solution for obtaining a unique link.
 In some situations, however, this is not possible.
-Why did I choose the Chrome&nbsp;80 release blog post as my example?
+On a side note, why did I choose the Chrome&nbsp;80 release blog post as my example?
-The answer is that in this release, Text Fragments were introduced:
+The answer is that in this release Text Fragments were introduced:

 <figure class="w-figure">
   <img src="text-fragments.png" alt="Blog post text: Text URL Fragments.